 As discussed in detail in chapter 4, as part of the Cancer MoonshotSM, NCI launched an effort to promote smoking cessation treatment at NCI-Designated Cancer Centers.
 The goal of C3I is to ensure that every patient with cancer is asked about their tobacco use status during cancer care and that all patients with cancer who smoke are provided with smoking cessation treatment.
 Since 2017, 52 NCI-Designated Cancer Centers have received C3I funding.
-An additional goal of the initiative is to identify and summarize best practices to enhance smoking cessation treatment facilities across the United States.
+An additional goal of the initiative is to identify and summarize best practices to enhance smoking cessation treatment interventions in cancer care settings that can be shared with cancer treatment facilities across the United States.